Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Directing

 2. Present at Every Level: Every manager, from top executives to supervisors, is involved in directing.
 It occurs wherever there are superior-subordinate relationships.

-3. Continuous Process: Directing is an ongoing activity that happens throughout the life of the organization, regardless of who holds managerial positions.
+3. Continuous Process: Directing is an ongoing activity that happens throughout the life of the organisation, regardless of who holds managerial positions.
 Examples like Infosys and Tata show that directing continues even with changing managers.

-4. Flows from Top to Bottom: Directing starts at the top level and flows down through the organizational hierarchy.
+4. Flows from Top to Bottom: Directing starts at the top level and flows down through the organisational hierarchy.
 This means that every manager can direct their immediate subordinates while receiving instructions from their superiors.

 Question for Chapter Notes - Directing